LexxFedoroff/articles/js-code-coverage/article.md

-# Adding Code Coverage to a TypeScript React Project with Vitest and Cypress
+# How to Add Code Coverage to a React TypeScript Project with Cypress and Vitest

-This article demonstrates how to implement comprehensive code coverage in a React/TypeScript project that uses both Vitest for unit testing and Cypress for component testing.
-We'll use the default Vite React template with its simple counter button and show how to achieve 100% code coverage by combining both testing approaches.
+Code coverage is an important metric that shows how much of your code is tested.
+With high coverage, you can be more confident that your application works correctly and has fewer bugs.
+It helps you find parts of your code that need more testing and makes it easier to maintain your project.
+Teams often aim for high coverage (80% or more) to ensure their code is reliable.
+However, remember that having 100% coverage doesn't guarantee perfect code - it just means all your code runs during tests.

+To achieve high code coverage, we'll use both Vitest and Cypress.
+Vitest is excellent for unit testing individual functions and small pieces of code, while Cypress is great for testing components and user interactions.
+Using just one tool often leaves gaps in coverage - Vitest might miss real-world user interactions, while Cypress alone might not cover all code paths in your business logic.
+By combining both tools, we can ensure thorough testing of both our logic and user interface, leading to better code quality and fewer bugs.

-## What You'll Build
+## What You Will Build

-We'll work with the default Vite React application featuring:
+We will work with a simple React app that has:
-- **Frontend**: React/TypeScript application using Vite
+- **Frontend**: A React app with TypeScript, built with Vite
-- **Features**: Simple counter button with increment functionality
+- **Features**: A counter button that you can click to increase numbers
-- **Testing**: Comprehensive unit tests with Vitest and component tests with Cypress
+- **Testing**: Unit tests with Vitest and component tests with Cypress
-- **Coverage**: Combined coverage reporting from both test suites
+- **Coverage**: Reports that show how much of your code is tested

-## Setting Up the Sample Project
+## Creating the Sample Project

-Let's start by creating a new React project with TypeScript and exploring the default counter application.
+Let's start by creating a new React project with TypeScript.
+We'll work with the simple counter app that comes with it.

 ### 1. Create the Project